-not rounded for calculations using the AMA Guides.
-Loss of Earnings (LOE) Not applicable.
-A worker who remains in the workforce but does not return to the pre-accident job and suffers a wage loss because of NIHL is eligible for LOE benefits if the NIHL claim is allowed and the age requirement (younger than 65 years) is met. of Hearing Loss If a worker returns to work and additional hearing loss occurs, the claim is reopened and treated as a recurrence.
-If it is ascertained that the deterioration was a result of employment, the additional benefit is calculated using the permanent disability rating schedule in the 1988 policy.
-See 16-01-03, Occupational Noise-Induced Hearing Loss.
-Workers with an accepted claim for NIHL who return to noise exposure with the same accident employer are entitled to a NEL redetermination for any additional hearing loss.
-When workers with an accepted NIHL claim return to occupational noise exposure with a new accident employer, a new claim file is established to determine entitlement to
+Use of a presbycusis Not applicable January 2, 1990. factor for a NEL benefit Not applicable.
+The presbycusis-adjusted hearing loss is used to lactor for a NEL beliefft determine the extent of compensable permanent impairment.
+Hearing losses are not rounded for calculations Loss of eEarnings (LOE) Not applicable. using the AMA Guides.
+A worker who remains in the Loss of c Earnings (LOE) Посаррісавіе. workforce but does not return to the pre-accident job and suffers a wage loss because of NIHL is eligible for LOE benefits if the NIHL claim is allowed and the age requirement (younger than 65 years) is met.
+Additional If a worker returns to work and Workers with an accepted claim dDeterioration of additional hearing loss occurs, the for NIHL who return to noise Hhearing Lloss claim is reopened and treated as a exposure with the same oag =1000 recurrence.
+If it is ascertained that accident employer are entitled the deterioration was a result of to a NEL redetermination for employment, the additional benefit is any additional hearing loss. calculated using the permanent When workers with an accepted disability rating schedule in the 1988 NIHL claim return to aloability rating solication in the 1300 THE DIGITITICATE TO policy.
+See 16-01-03, Occupational occupational noise exposure Noise-Induced Hearing Loss, before with a new accident employer, a January 2, 1990 . new claim file is established to determine entitlement to additional hearing loss.